yuval5000l/Shadows_simulation/README.md

 # Instructions

 Hi there!
 I uploaded a project I did just before I went to university, so I think its in 2021.
+You just move the mouse around, which is the light source, and see the shadow and light effect.

 ![image](https://github.com/yuval5000l/Shadows_simulation/assets/63983348/aee0c62e-b5f7-4333-ad49-4ae5791cabed)
 ![image](https://github.com/yuval5000l/Shadows_simulation/assets/63983348/ce4264a3-27ea-42a0-990f-822d29023ed3)